ProFlix2025/ProFlix/replit.md

-✅ **Removed Ad References**: Eliminated all ad-related language since platform has no advertising model ✅ **New Creator Pricing**: Removed "Free Creator" and replaced with "New Creator" at $29/month with 30-day free trial ✅ **Updated Revenue Model**: All creators now keep 100% of revenue, no platform revenue sharing
+✅ **Removed Ad References**: Eliminated all ad-related language since platform has no advertising model ✅ **New Creator Pricing**: Removed "Free Creator" and replaced with "New Creator" at $29/month with 30-day free trial ✅ **Updated Revenue Model**: All creators now keep 100% of revenue, no platform revenue sharing ✅ **Video Content Limits**: New Creator tier limited to 10 hours of video content (reduced from 50 hours)

 ## Deployment Status